-Retirement can span decades yet research shows 60% of Canadians worry about outliving their savings.
+Retirement can span decades, yet research shows 60% of Canadians worry about outliving their savings.
 With pension plans declining and market volatility a constant threat, guaranteeing lifetime income is vital yet challenging.
+This is where annuities in Canada can play a pivotal role.
+Read on to learn how an annuity works, weigh the pros and cons, and assess if integrating them into your retirement plan can help maximize certainty while avoiding the angst of unknown longevity.

-Annuities have two main phases:
+An annuity have two main phases:

 Accumulation Phase

-• One lump-sum payment from your savings
+- One lump-sum payment from your savings, or

-• Smaller payments over time leading up to retirement
+- Smaller payments over time leading up to retirement

 Annuitization Phase

-Once the annuitization phase starts, the insurance company will make regular payments to you for a fixed period or for life.
 These payments are generated from the funds you contributed, as well as potential investment growth in the case of deferred annuities.

-Common Sources of Funds for Purchasing Annuities
+Common Sources of Funds for Purchasing An Annuity

 There are six typical sources that individuals draw from when purchasing an annuity:

-Many use funds from Registered Retirement Savings Plans (RRSPs) or Registered Retirement Income Funds (RRIFs) to buy an annuity.
-These tax-deferred savings vehicles are designed to provide funds for retirement income.
+Registered Retirement Savings | Funds from RRSPs or RRIFs.
+These tax-deferred savings vehicles are designed to provide funds for retirement income. |

-Some annuity buyers may fund the purchase by selling a business, commercial real estate, or other valuable property before or upon retirement.
+Sale of Business or Property | Capital gained from selling a business, commercial real estate, or other valuable property before or upon retirement. |

-Receiving an inheritance of cash, investments, or property could provide a lump-sum windfall that facilitates the purchase of an annuity.
+Inheritance | Inheritance of cash, investments, or property could provide a lump-sum windfall that facilitates the purchase of an annuity. |

-GICs, bonds, and other maturing fixed-income investments leading up to retirement provide set amounts of cash that could be used to buy an annuity.
+Maturing Investments | GICs, bonds, and other maturing fixed-income investments leading up to retirement provide set amounts of cash that could be used to buy an annuity. |

 What Are the Main Types of Annuities in Canada?